 • Office Suite Entry Main entry point Access controlled by credential access and electronically.
 Capable of real-time remote programming and monitoring.
 Free egress at all times.
-SH-01.00 SH-04.00 Office Suite Entry Secondary entry point Access controlled by credential access and electronically.
+SH-01.00 SH-04.00 • Office Suite Entry Secondary entry point Access controlled by credential access and electronically.
 Capable of real-time remote programming and monitoring.
 Free egress at all times.
-SH-01.00 SH-02.00 SH-04.00 SH-05.00 Office Suite Entry Exit only point Access is never available.
+SH-01.00 SH-02.00 SH-04.00 SH-05.00 • Office Suite Entry Exit only point Access is never available.
 Capable of real-time remote monitoring.
 Free egress at all times.
 SH-03.00 SH-06.00 • Terrace/Balcony with access to exterior.
 Main entry point Egress is free into the building.
 Access controlled by credential access and electronically.
 Capable of real-time remote programming and monitoring.
 Free egress at all times.
 SH-01.00 SH-04.00 • Closet: - Secure Secure access point Access by key from outsideFree egress at all times GH-02.00 • Closet: - Non Secure Non-secure access point Door is never lockedFree egress at all times GH-05.00 • Dorm - Suite Main entry point Access by key from outsideDoor is never unlockedFree egress at all times GH-06.00 • Dorm - Bedroom Main entry point Access by key from outsideFree egress at all times GH-10.00 • Corridor - Security Point Secure access point Access controlled by credential access and electronically.
 Capable of real-time remote programming and monitoring.
 Free egress at all times.
-SH-01.00 Corridor - Smoke/Fire Smoke/Fire containment Door cannot be locked Electrically held open when not in use and is connected to Fire Alarm system to close during a smoke/fire event Doors must positive latch Free egress at all times GH-08.00
+SH-01.00 • Corridor - Smoke/Fire Smoke/Fire containment Door cannot be locked Electrically held open when not i use and is connected to Fire Alarm system to close during a smoke/fire event Doors must positive latch Free egress at all times GH-08.00 • Stairwell - General Non-secure access point • Door cannot be locked GH-07.00

-• Stairwell - General Non-secure access point Door cannot be locked Doors must positive latch at all times Free egress at all times GH-07.00 • Stairwell - Secure Access Point Secure access point Access controlled by credential access and electronically.
+Doors must positive latch at all times Free egress at all times • Stairwell - Secure Access Point Secure access point Access controlled by credential access and electronically.
 Capable of real-time remote programming and monitoring.
 Doors must positive latch at all times Free egress at all times.
 During an active fire event door will unlock.
-SH-07.00 • Tornado Shelter Reinforced Door System Door cannot be locked Electrically held open when not in use Can be released to close electronically during a sheltering event Doors must positive latch Free ingress and egress at all times TS-01.00 TS-02.00 • Coiling Overhead Roll- Up Door - Exterior Exterior Roll-Up Door • Capable of real-time remote monitoring SH-08.00
+SH-07.00 • Tornado Shelter Reinforced Door System TS-01.00 TS-02.00 • Coiling Overhead Roll- Up Door - Exterior Exterior Roll-Up Door Capable of real-time remote monitoring SH-08.00